Kaniwani/kw-backend/README.md

 #### Frontend
 Since we're using Node, life is wonderful.
 Here are all the tools you need.

-1. Node.js [Get it here] (https://nodejs.org/en/)
+1. Node.js [Get it here] (https://nodejs.org/en/).
-2. NPM (installed with Node, huzzah) (does this step even count?)
+2. NPM (installed with Node, huzzah) (does this step even count?).
-3. Open a terminal, navigate to the frontend folder, and run `npm install`
+3. Open a terminal, navigate to the frontend folder, and run `npm install`.
-4. Once deps installed, run `gulp` to start dev server + styleguide
+4. Once deps installed, run `gulp` to see styleguide & watch changes.

 This will start a server at 127.0.0.1:3000 & open your browser to the styleguide.